 McLachlan RI.
 Approach to the patient with oligozoospermia.
 J Clin Endocrinol Metab.
 2013;98(3):873-80.

 Sigman M, Zini A. (2009).
 Semen analysis and sperm function assays: what do they mean?
 Semin Reprod Med; 27: 115-123

 World Health Organization (WHO) (1999).
 Laboratory manual of the WHO for the examination of human semen and sperm-cervical mucus interaction.
 Annali dell'Istituto Superiore di Sanita.

 World Health Organization (WHO) (2010).
 WHO laboratory Manual for the examination of human semen and sperm-cervical mucus interaction.
 Cambridge Academic Press.

-FAQs from users: 'What are the causes of a low sperm count in the ejaculate?', 'How many types of oligospermia exist?', 'What is extreme or very severe oligospermia?' and 'What symptoms are associated with low sperm count?'.
+FAQs from users: 'Does oligozoospermia always end up as azoospermia?', 'What are the causes of a low sperm count in the ejaculate?', 'How many types of oligospermia exist?', 'What is extreme or very severe oligospermia?', 'Is oligozoospermia the same as cryptozoospermia?' and 'What symptoms are associated with low sperm count?'.

 More information about Michelle Lorraine Embleton